buildingamind/NewbornEmbodiedTuringTest/README.md

    ```python
    job_sheet = benchmarks.run(output_dir="path/to/run/output/directory/", num_brains=5, trains_eps=10, test_eps=5)
    ```
    The `run` function is asynchronous, returning the list of jobs that may or may not be complete.
+If you wish to display the Unity environments running, set the `batch_mode` parameter to `False`.

-5. **Check Status**: To see the status of the benchmark processes, use the `.status()` method:
+5. **Check Status**:

+To see the status of the benchmark processes, use the `.status()` method:
    ```python
    benchmarks.status(job_sheet)
    ```